 If your child stays for lunch please ensure their lunch box does not include any nut or sesame seed products as we have children with severe allergies in the school and nursery.
 If your child suffers with any allergic reactions please inform us immediately.
 We do not have any cold storage facilities so it is necessary to ensure that there is an ice pack in the lunch box all year round.
 Children will also need a drink with their lunch.

 Children enjoy a snack time in the nursery in the morning and afternoon session.
 There is free provision of milk/water and different fruit.

 We welcome parents or helpers.
-All our parent helpers are subject to a satisfactory CRB check in the first instance
+All our parent helpers are subject to a DBS check as detailed in our Safeguarding Policy.

 A spare set of clothes in a named carrier bag on their peg is useful for any little accidents!
 Also names on any clothes and shoes the child may take off makes our job so much easier!
 We aim to take the curriculum outside wherever possible so suitable clothing for whatever our British weather may bring is important.
 On the rare sunny days please ensure each child is protected with sun cream and a sunhat.
 We also now have our new all weather Mud Kitchen, so wellies and waterproofs would be helpful to avoid muddy clothes.